William of Auvergne

 Besides the works contained in the Magisterium, other works of philosophical importance are De bono et malo I (On Good and Evil), where William develops a theory of value; De immortalitate animae (On the Immortality of the Soul), a companion to the treatment of immortality in On the Soul; and De gratia et libero arbitrio (On Grace and Free Choice), a treatment of the Pelagian heresy.

-In addition, William wrote some biblical commentaries, a number of other major theological works, and a large number of sermons.
-For details, see Ottman 2005.
+In addition, William wrote some biblical commentaries, a number of other major theological works, and a large number of sermons (for details, see Ottman 2005).
+The more than 550 sermons that can be attributed to William have recently been critically edited by F. Morenzoni; they comprise four volumes in the Corpus Christianorum series (Opera homiletica, CCCM 230–230C).

 The reader of William’s philosophical works is struck by their difference in character from the mainstream of philosophical and theological writing of the early thirteenth century.
 Whereas William’s contemporaries tend to compose works as a series of linked questions, each treated according to the question method (a paradigm of which is Aquinas’s later Summa theologiae), William instead follows the practice of Avicenna and Avicebron and composes treatises much more akin to a modern book.
 Indeed, William even models his writing style to some degree on the Latin translations of these authors.
 These features, together with William’s frequent use of analogies, metaphors and examples drawn from everyday life, his long-winded, rambling prose and frequent digressions, his harsh assessments of opponents as imbeciles or morons, and his urging that proponents of dangerous doctrines be wiped out by fire and sword, make for an inimitable and immediately recognizable style.